microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 [October November December] 3 3
 ```

-Notice how the length of the slices is the same, but the capacity it's different.
+Notice how the length of the slices is the same, but the capacity is different.
 Let's explore the `quarter2` slice.
 When you declare this slice, you're saying you want the slice to start at position number three, and the last element is located at position number six.
 Therefore, the slice's length is three elements, but the capacity is 9 because the underlying array has more elements or positions available but not visible to the slice.
 For instance, if you try to print out something like this `fmt.Println(quarter2[3])`, you'll get the following error: `panic: runtime error: index out of range [3] with length 3`.

 The capacity of a slice only tells you how much you can extend a slice.
 Therefore, you could create an extended slice from `quarter2`, like this: